 Tips for Commuting: Working from home

 Those working from home need only to walk from the bedroom to their desk; sometimes, we don’t even make it that far.
-But there are a few downsides to having your home be your office—a lack of fresh air, reduced vitamin D intake, a decrease in the number of steps taken throughout the day.
+But there are a few downsides to having your home be your office—a lack of fresh air, reduced vitamin D intake, and a decrease in the number of steps taken throughout the day.

 So while you might be blessed with the ability to work in the comfort of your own home, we recommend making your own commute.
-Inserting a daily activity like walking to your local coffee shop, making a loop of your nearby park, or simply setting a timer and wandering for thirty minutes can clear your head and increase your creativity.
+Inserting a daily activity such as walking to your local coffee shop, making a loop of your nearby park, or simply setting a timer and wandering for thirty minutes can clear your head and increase your creativity.

 If you’re stuck, get up and get outside.
 You’re likely to find inspiration waiting.